Lifting gas: Submerged balloons

 Because of the enormous density difference between water and gases (water is about 1,000 times denser than most gases), the lifting power of underwater gases is very strong.
 The type of gas used is largely inconsequential because the relative differences between gases is negligible in relation to the density of water.
 However, some gases can liquefy under high pressure, leading to an abrupt loss of buoyancy.

 A submerged balloon that rises will expand or even explode because of the strong pressure reduction, unless gas is allowed to escape continuously during the ascent or the balloon is strong enough to withstand the change in pressure.

 Divers use lifting bags (upside down bags) that they fill with air to lift heavy items like cannons and even whole ships during underwater archaeology and shipwreck salvaging.
 The air is either supplied from diving cylinders or pumped through a hose from the diver's ship on the surface.

 Submarines use ballast tanks and trim tanks with air to regulate their buoyancy, essentially making them underwater "airships".
-Bathyscaphes are a type of deep-sea submersibles that use gasoline as the "lifting gas".
+Bathyscaphes are a type of deep-sea submersible that use gasoline as the "lifting gas".